ttkorhonen/e3pages/docs/kb/training/workbook/99_exercise_answers.md

    ```
    So the module builds correctly after all.

-   As for the startup script, you can look inside the directory `iocBoot/iocmyexample` at the existing `st.cmd` file for inspritation, which could yield for example the following startup script for an IOC:
+   As for the startup script, you can look inside the directory `iocBoot/iocmyexample` at the existing `st.cmd` file for inspiration, which could yield for example the following startup script for an IOC:
    ```sh
    require myexample